vstrozzi/FRL-SHAC-Extension/README.md

 ## Test Examples

 To test any of the examples, please run the code in _google_colab_text.ipynb_ on Google Colab.
-This, together with original README.md shouls suffice.
+This, together with original README.md should suffice to provide all the necessary information on the code's execution.